The Six Dice Game

 1. Prepare a piece of A4 squared paper with the Y-axis marked from zero to 40 and the X-axis from 1 to 80.

-2. Roll six dice and record the score on each (or one die six times) – then calculate the total.
+2. Roll six dice and record the score on each (or roll one die six times) – then calculate the total.

 3. Plot the total on your graph.
 Left-to-right in time order.
 Link the dots with lines.